Advances in Breast Cancer Research

 Triple-Negative Breast Cancer Treatment

 Triple-negative breast cancers (TNBC) are the hardest to treat because they lack both hormone receptors and HER2 overexpression, so they do not respond to therapies directed at these targets.
 Therefore, chemotherapy is the mainstay for treatment of TNBC.
-Some treatments now being used are:
+However, new treatments are starting to become available.
+These include: